ron253/ChatApp/README.md

 **About**:

-A chat app where users can chat with each other based on location.
+A chat app that matches users based on location preferences for chatting.
+The underlying functionalities of the chat app are built using Socket.io for chat messaging and JWT for user authentication.

-**Motivation For Doing This Project**:
+**Frontend**
-I wanted to learn how to work with chat applications and gain hands-on experience working on networking concepts learned in classroom, while also gaining more experience with using React and Flask.
+React, Bootstrap, HTML, CSS, Javascript

-**Technologies Used**:
+**Backend**
-Flask + React
+Flask, Python

 **Lessons Learned**: